 The Committee shall provide the final report to the Superintendent, who will inform the complainant of the results.

 No material shall be removed from use until the Committee has made a final decision.

 The Committee's decision may be appealed to the Board.
 The Board may set aside a portion of a regular meeting or call a special meeting to review the complaint and the

-Committee’s report, and to receive testimony form representatives of the various points of view.
+Committee’s report, and to receive testimony from representatives of the various points of view.
 The material in question shall be:

 - Reviewed objectively and in its full content;

 - Evaluated in terms of the needs and interests of students, school, curriculum and community;

 - Considered in the light of differing opinions; and

 - Reviewed in light of the criteria set forth in this policy.